 Nurturing Birth has been providing doula training courses in the UK and beyond since 2004, starting the journeys and supporting the development of over 3000 doulas.
 Since the start of 2014 Nurturing Birth has been owned and run by Sophie Brigstocke, an experienced birth and postnatal doula, who has been facilitating the doula courses for almost a decade.
 Sophie is supported by an incredible team of doulas, mentors and professionals in the pregnancy, birth and parenting worlds.

 Director and Course Facilitator

-Sophie is a Birth and Postnatal Doula, Doula Mentor, BFN Breastfeeding Supporter and Baby Massage Teacher.
+Sophie is a Birth and Postnatal Doula, Breastfeeding Network Supporter, Baby Massage Teacher and Shift Method Facilitator.
 She was awarded “Doula of the Year” at MaMa Conference, 2017.